 - $249 for lifetime support/updates

-For the premium theme, Astra has the same two pricing options:
+For the premium theme, Astra has three pricing options:

 However, there are a few differences with GeneratePress.
-Most notably, if you want access to the premium Agency templates, you’ll need at least the $169 (one year)/$499 (lifetime) Mini Agency Bundle.
+Most notably, if you want access to the premium templates, you’ll need at least the $169 (one year) or $849 (lifetime) Essential Bundle.
 This bundle also gets you access to some of the developer’s other plugins, such as Ultimate Addons for Elementor/Beaver Builder.

 GeneratePress vs Astra — Modules